 I am usually not all too impressed by the scratchy, noisy, lo-fi Black Metal concoctions most of the underground bands liked to throw at us back in time.
-Their light has gradually waned over time, but you still find a considerable community still today: The hidden-in-the-woods outfits, only allowing a handful of copies to reach the world of us unworthy earthlings.
+Their light gradually waned over time, but you still find a considerable community still today.
+The hidden-in-the-woods outfits, only allowing a handful of copies to reach the world of us, unworthy earthlings.

-Anything else is just pure, Black Metal rebellion as the title suggests, expressed in needle-sharp metal shards.
-Necromorbus Studio in Stockholm, Sweden actually saved the cake, cooking up a reasonable level of separation and density without rendering Thèmes cheesy or overwhelming.
+Anything else is just pure Black Metal rebellion as the title suggests.
+Expressed in needle-sharp metal shards.
+Necromorbus Studio in Stockholm, Sweden actually saved their cake, cooking up a reasonable level of separation and density without rendering Thèmes cheesy or overwhelming.
 I would have liked the rasps to be a tad more present, but – hey – one cannot have everything.

 Go and get it: